hiyouga/EasyR1/README.md

 At least **8*80GB VRAM** is needed to train a 7B model.
 If you have less computation resource, please consider using smaller (1.5B, 3B) models.

-## Tutorial: Run Qwen2.5-VL GRPO on [Geometry3K](https://huggingface.co/datasets/hiyouga/geometry3k) Dataset
+## Tutorial: Run Qwen2.5-VL GRPO on [Geometry3K](https://huggingface.co/datasets/hiyouga/geometry3k) Dataset in Just 3 Steps

 ![image](assets/qwen2_5_vl_7b_geo.png)